canonical-ols/snapstore-snap-docs/docs/how-to/airgap-charmhub.md

 snap-store-proxy-url: https://local-charmhub.internal
 ```

-Store this file in a Juju accessible path e.g. `/var/snap/juju/common/juju-config.yaml`.
+Store this file in a Juju accessible path, for example: `/var/snap/juju/common/juju-config.yaml`.

-### Controller and Model setup
+### Controller and model setup

 After configuring the certificate, the next steps depend on your deployment target.
 If you plan to deploy to a Kubernetes (k8s) cloud, you'll need to add the substrate to this controller to facilitate the deployment.
 However, if you're deploying machine charms, this additional step is not necessary.